percona/everest-doc/docs/troubleshoot/faq.md

 **Answer:**
 You can view these logs in the console of your web browser.

-### Are there any resources that are not a part of the Percona Everest operator image that we need to troubleshoot?
+### Do we need to troubleshoot any resources that are not part of the Percona Everest operator image?

 - Is there a resource that receives API calls and interacts with individual resources that we should check for troubleshooting and logs when issues arise?